MarkRoldan88/Mastercam-Level-Exporter/README.md

    - ⚠️ _Levels that have no entities are ignored, and will be cleared from **Mastercam**_
 3. When naming levels in Mastercam, avoid using symbols (such as ()%#* etc.)
    - If the level names in Mastercam are left blank, they will be named 'level' in the level-exporter
-4. Open the Level-Exporter by using the _Run Add-In_ feature under the _Home_ tab
+4. Open the Level-Exporter by using the `Run Add-In` feature under the `Home` tab, and look for the `level-exporter.dll`
+5. Click on the `Get Mastercam Levels` button
+   -  If you update the levels in Mastercam, you can click the `Sync Mastercam levels` button to update the list in the level-exporter
-5. Select the checkbox next to the levels you would like to export (select the checkbox in the header to select or deselect all levels)
+7. Select the checkbox next to the levels you would like to export (select the checkbox in the header to select or deselect all levels)
-6. Select a CAD format from the drop down menu
+8. Select a CAD format from the drop down menu
    - If Stl is selected, the default resolution is 0.02; value must be a value between 0.02 - 2.0
    - ⚠️ If Iges is selected, a dialogue for a comment will open in **Mastercam** after clicking export; you must fill in a comment and press enter.
-7. Select a destination/output directory
+9. Select a destination/output directory
    - ⚠️ If this is left blank, a `Save Some` dialogue will open for every level selected; you can then select the name, file extension, and destination for each level.